-Q. 460 asks about whether the baby received a check from a health provider or traditional birth attendant in the two months after the baby was born.
+Q. 460 asks about whether the baby received a check from a health provider or traditional birth attendant after the baby was born.
 The term health provider includes health professionals such as doctors, nurses, midwives, as well as community health workers.